 Evans Kofi Eshriew completed his undergraduate degree in Cellular and Molecular Biology with a minor in Chemistry from Mount Royal University, Calgary, Canada.
 He did his Master's studies in Protein Science and Biotechnology at the University of Oulu.
 For his Master's research project, Evans visited the laboratory of Henning Stahlberg at the University of Basel.
 Evans has interdisciplinary research interests in microbiology, cellular and molecular biology, structural biology and biophysics and he is currently pursuing his PhD research with us.
 His goal is to combine different biochemical and biophysical approaches together with cryo-EM to elucidate the structure and functions of macromolecular complexes.

 Liina Hannula is currently pursuing her Master’s degree in the Microbiology and Microbial Biotechnology Master's programme.
 Virology left a lasting impression on her during her undergraduate studies in biology.
 She is particularly fascinated by the mechanisms of interaction between viruses and their hosts.
-For her master’s thesis project at the Laboratory of Structural Biology, she is working on purification of virus-like particles for structural studies under supervision of Elina Roine and Juha Huiskonen.
+For her master’s thesis project at the Laboratory of Structural Biology, she worked on purification of virus-like particles for structural studies under supervision of Elina Roine and Juha Huiskonen.
 This project combined her passion for viruses with her current goal to gain a deeper understanding of structural biology.
 After completing the MSc project Liina stayed in the group as a technician before starting her PhD project.